my-realm/depth-first/max-recursive-depth.md

 <br>

-Specifically, all comprehensible "things" can be categorized as existing within a mathematically measurable scale or a gamut of:
+Specifically, all discernible and comprehensible "things" can be categorized as existing within a mathematically measurable scale or a gamut of:

 - **Tangible vs Abstract**